How Much Does It Cost to Pour a 12′ Square Concrete Slab?

 Save Money, Time, and Effort

-It can be tempting to go the DIY route when pouring a 12-by-12 concrete slab, but this might work to your disadvantage in the long run.
+It can be tempting to go the DIY route when pouring 12-by-12 concrete slabs, but this might work to your disadvantage in the long run.
 While it might cost a little more to hire pros like Big Easy Concrete to do the job, you’re actually saving money.

-Concrete pouring and installation done by professionals means there will be little to no mistakes and you’re sure to get top-quality concrete that won’t need repairs for years to come.
+Concrete pouring and installation done by professionals mean there will be little to no mistakes and you’re sure to get top-quality concrete that won’t need repairs for years to come.

 Save money, time, and effort by hiring pros like Big Easy Concrete to complete your concrete pouring project.